 A healthcare CRM helps in this process by connecting patient interactions with an organization to the EHR or EMR.
 It captures the interactions from all the sources like websites, mobile apps, messengers, or call centers to store data like appointment booking, lab results, etc. It notifies all the stakeholders about any progress or activity on the patient profiles.

 A CRM also prevents the duplication of data by maintaining a single patient profile and updating the same when required.
-It saves time and streamlines the process to improve efficiency.
+Choosing the right Healthcare CRM can save a lot of time for your business and streamline the process to improve efficiency.

 For example: Manipal Hospitals improved team collaboration and patient management by integrating LeadSquared healthcare CRM with their HIS.